 Add the cashews, the oysters with their liquid, and the drained water chestnut slices.
 Stir.
 Cook until the chestnuts are hot.

 Add the mixed cornstarch, rice wine, and soy sauce.
-Stir and cook until thickened.
+Stir and cook until the liquid thickens.

 Add the scallions and stir until the scallion greens are wilted.